vaidasal/AnalyserX/README.md

 # AnalyserX
 Data Visualisation and Management Tool for .ulg Files

 AnalyserX is primarily made for engineers working with UAVs.
 You can create a database for all your test sessions, visualise your test results and export reports as PDF for archiving or sharing.
 It is possible to synchronise several logs on GPS time and visualise results in 2D or 3D.
 You can choose to view all the points in 3D plot together or view them changing in time (controlled with slider).
-It is open for easy customisation over plugings.py file.
+It is open for easy customisation over plugins.py file.

 # Filetypes
 The only file type, that can be imported at the moment is .ulg.
 The file will be then converted (with pyulog) to multiple .csv files and saved to user_data folder.
 All further functionality of AnalyserX will only use those .csv files.
-This means, that .csv file support as import filetype could be added with some minor modifications.

 # GUI
 Analyser runs as a local server application.
 Its based on Flask.
 This means it is possible to make it available online as a Website.
-It was developed using Chrome.
-On other browsers some of the elements are not displayed correctly.

 # Starting
-AnalyserX requires following Modules: flask,
-Flask-SQLAlchemy,
-flask-login,
-flask-wtf,
-geopy,
-squaternion,
-fpdf...

 to start run: python run.py
-then open http://127.0.0.1:48734/ in your browser (you can change the port in run.py).
+then open http://0.0.0.0:5000/ in your browser.

+AnalyserX requires following Modules:
+Flask==1.1.2
+Flask-Login==0.5.0
+Flask-SQLAlchemy==2.4.4
+Flask-WTF==0.14.3
+fpdf==1.7.2
+geopy==2.0.0
+Jinja2==2.11.2
+numpy==1.19.4
+pandas==1.1.5
+plotly==4.14.3
+pyulog==0.8.0
+SQLAlchemy==1.3.20
+squaternion==0.3.2
+attrs==21.1.0
+WTForms==2.3.3

+# Docker
+Alternatively you can use AnalyserX over Docker.
+To create a container run in terminal "docker-compose up".
+After that you will be able to start analyser by simply pressing play button in docker dashboard.

 <img width="1345" alt="Screenshot 2021-03-05 at 13 34 56" src="https://user-images.githubusercontent.com/51539520/110128922-9c596400-7dc7-11eb-9166-b60ed4173c92.png">

 # Plugins
 It is possible to calculate special parameters for your use case when importing .ulg files or creating a set by synchronising two log files.
 Everytime, when a new log or set is added, AnalyserX will look at plugins.py file to see if there are functions, that could be applied for current dataset.
 Just by editing plugins.py file you can add custom functionality or make changes on imported log files.
+After editing plugins.py you have to press refresh for every log or set to recalculate data.
 As default following parameters will be calculated: distance between two or more vehiches and Lat Lon to XYZ conversion (vehicle_global_position_0 needed), Euler angle (vehicle_attitude_0), ground speed (vehicle_global_position_0), vector length for acceleration (vehicle_local_position_0) and accelerometer (sensor_combined_0).
 These parameters will be added to log data as 'calculated' topic.
 If parameter names, needed for calculations, are not found, calculation will not be executed.

 # Create a new Project